 As far as finish goes, the combination of machine-brushed case and the mirror-polished bezel is not terribly original, but it does the job making the piece look visually lighter without losing even an ounce of its slightly heavy-weight, rugged charm.

 The ‘genuine’ (I don’t know why they needed to stipulate the fact in their press release) leather strap has a nice used look to it although I would probably change it right away for a more expensive one crafted from an even finer leather with a meticulously executed distressed finish.
 However, even as it is, it is more than enough for the first three or maybe four years until it finally disintegrates from all that sweat and exposure that a daily driver often gets.

-As deliberately brutal as it is, the watch still plays nicely with subtle design clues especially when it comes to the dial.
+As deliberately brutal as it is, the dial still plays nicely with subtle design clues especially when it comes to the dial.
 Although the version with matt black finish is more or less straightforward (also probably deliberately so) in its in-your-face approach, the pair of “colored” models with “Military Green” and “Navy Blue” color schemes look more interesting offering their sub-dials in slightly different colors that together provide the dials with more visual depth.

 The egg-white Superluminova compound used for the hands, as well as the Arabic numerals and hour markers, too, make the white leaf-shaped hour and minute hands more three-dimensional and somehow more refined.
 By the way, if you’ll look closer, you will probably notice that the numerals are not painted, but are actually applied and, too, are white with only their tops painted by the same very light-beige luminescent compound.